collective/collective.portlet.ngcollection/README.txt

 parameters to retrieve html output.

-Thus view can be a content object, a skins template, a zope3 browser view or any other zope traversable object.
-This view can count on a 'view' binding variable which is a reference to portlet renderer.
+Thus view can be a content object, a skins template, a zope3 browser view or any other zope traversable object (if there are some name collision then view name will be looked up in that order).
+This view can count on a 'view' binding variable which is a reference to a portlet renderer.

-Apart from the 'view_name' field NGCollection portlet also adds 'more_label' field.
-This field is here to override default collection's portlet 'Show more...' link text with some custom one entered by user.
+Apart from the 'view_name' field NGCollection portlet also adds 'show_more_label' field.
+This field is here to override default collection's portlet 'More...' link text with some custom one entered by user.